clojurians/community-development/clojurians-slack-archive-notes.md

 - Click the topic (e.g. `slack-archive > beginners`).
 - Use the back-button to return to the search results.

-Note: As of 2021-Jan-07, it the steps above sometimes get you to the message in the context of its conversation, but sometimes you end up at a completely different message in the topic.
+Note: As of 2021-Jan-07, the steps above sometimes get you to the message in the context of its conversation, but sometimes you end up at a completely different message in the topic.
 This might be a bug in Zulip.
 Below is an alternate method that may work more often: